OpenWeight/owd/open-weight-definition-v0.3.md

 # The Open Weight Definition

 ## Introduction
 Open Weight doesn’t just mean access to the model weights.
-The distribution terms of Open Weight models, which do not require distribution of the source, such as training data, used to produce the weights, must comply with the following criteria:
+The distribution terms of Open Weight models, which do not require distribution of source such as training data used to produce the weights, must comply with the following criteria:

 ## 1. Free Redistribution
 The license shall not restrict any party from selling or giving away the weights as a component of an aggregate distribution containing components from several different sources.
 The license shall not require a royalty or other fee for such sale.